Two-Legged Spot: Teaching a Quadruped to Only Use Its Hind Legs for Locomotion

 The Simulation Stack: Isaac Lab and RSL-RL

-Training a locomotion policy on real hardware is impractical: a single policy update requires thousands of environment interactions, each of which takes wall-clock time and risks mechanical damage.
+Training a locomotion policy on real hardware is impractical.
+A single policy update requires thousands of environment interactions, each of which takes wall-clock time and risks mechanical damage.
 The standard approach is to train entirely in simulation and transfer the resulting policy to the real robot, a process known as sim-to-real transfer.

 Getting Spot to Walk